chiyodad/cbeams.github.io/_drafts/epoch.md

 #### 2. Algorithmically reversible shortlinks
 Tantek's [algorithmically reversible shortlinks](http://tantek.pbworks.com/w/page/21743973/Whistle) deserve a mention here.
 I like this design and Tantek's thinking behind it.

-It's also relatively complex, requiring less-than-trivial code to implement and requires some up-front thinking about categories and prefixes that I wasn't quite comfortable with.
+It's also relatively complex, requiring less-than-trivial code to implement and requires some up-front design of categories and prefixes that I wasn't quite comfortable with.
 It requires at least some thinking every time you post because one must at least decide which category/prefix a post will fall into before a shortlink ID can be created.

 In short, while I think there's a lot to like in Tantek's approach, it's basically overengineered for my purposes.
 It might be perfect for others though.
 I recommend giving his docs a read in any case.